 Choosing a career seems to be a question quite in vogue of late.
 Everyone is on the lookout for a successful and fulfilling career.
 This, in turn, helps them become independent and chart their path in life.
 And we at Totempool decided to shed light on the varied choices available.
-So, we started our 'Good career path' series.
-This piece is another excellent research content and aims to answer – Is finance a good career path?
+So, we started our ‘Good career path’ series.
+This piece is another excellent research content and aims to answer the question – Is finance a good career path?